mjr230600/Website/index.md

        style="width: 160px; height: 160px; object-fit: cover; object-position: center; border-radius: 50%;">
 </figure>

 I just returned from presenting my work at the EPSC–DPS joint meeting in Helsinki, Finland!
+It was great to catch up with friends and colleagues from other institutions worldwide, and learn about the cutting edge science taking place in the field!

 <div style="clear: both; margin-bottom: 10px;"></div>